dator-zz/sfDoctrineActAsTimelinablePlugin/README.md

 -------

  - Does not work with many to many relationships.
  - Each call to getActor, getEventType [...] generate a database request !
-Be careful :) Used the pagination :)
+Be careful :) Use the pagination :)

 License
 -------